 Is there anything that feels better than a scalp massage?
 I love a good scalp massage, especially when my scalp is feeling dry and itchy!
 But massaging your scalp with your fingers can lead to microtears in your delicate skin from your fingernails, which can lead to further irritation.
 That’s why I love Hairlust’s Scalp Delight™ Scalp Massage Brush.
 This unique tool has soft bristles that gently massage the scalp without damaging your skin.
 Use it with your favorite shampoo for a dry, itchy scalp!

 Hint: You can get all the products you need to treat dry scalp in Scalp Delight™ Bundle!
 It includes Scalp Delight™ Detox Scrub, Detox Conditioner, plus a Scalp Delight™ Scalp Massage Brush.
 When purchased together, you can save 20%!
+Check out all hair care gift sets here.

 3. Avoid Silicones in Hair Products